-Fossil fuel financing targets
+Net zero ambition Fossil fuel financing targets

-As a critical initial step in setting a net-zero carbon target for our Group (one of the priorities in our ESG strategy), we have set targets for our exposure to the oil, coal and gas sectors as a percent of total Group loans over the short, medium and long term.
+We have set the long-term ambition to reach net zero state by 2050 for our scope 1, 2 and 3 emissions.
+This commitment includes both financed emissions and operational emissions.
+We have set targets for our exposure to the oil, coal and gas sectors as a percent of total Group loans over the short-, medium- and long-term.
 Our emissions targets are more ambitious than the South African government's Integrated Resource Plan, aiming at reducing the reliance on coal for energy generation, driven by cleaner, renewable electricity supply.
 Given the substantial change occurring in the energy sector, our targets and commitments will be reviewed on a three-year cycle from the date of adoption, at a minimum.

-Coal financing targets
+Coal financing